Malkomax/maxma/README.md

 # Sips vs...

 ## Overview
 Sips Vs is a Discord Bot designed to do stupid stuff.
-Inspired by a friend, `sips`, the Sips Vs bot is a slowly-developing project that we build out as the Discord server it's connected to does.
+Inspired by a friend, `sips`, the Sips Vs bot is a slowly-developing project that we build out as the Discord server it's connected to grows and changess.

 The bot now runs Python 3.7+ and is compatibile with `asyncio`, using `await` fairly commonly.
 Zubair is still learning how to use the library, so it's a work in progress.